colormebrown/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files
+script that prints file type